cherubirei/creme.cc/README.md

 # 🦐 Crangon

 **Crangon is barely maintained!** Crangon receives mostly security and performance updates.
 For the new stuff, move to [sealable](https://github.com/hkauso/sealable)!
+*creme.cc is a fork of Crangon created by hkau*
 ***

 * `crates/pastemd` - backend (forked from [pastemd](https://docs.rs/pastemd))